databricks/cli/bundle/internal/docs/docs.md

      - A pause status to apply to all job triggers and schedules.
 Valid values are PAUSED or UNPAUSED.

-### targets.presets.tags
-The tags for the bundle deployment.

 ### targets.resources
 The resource definitions for the target.